The proportion of people surviving years after a cancer diagnosis is improving, according to a new analysis.

 Among people in the same age range diagnosed between 2005 and 2009, a larger proportion survived each of the cancers except ovarian cancer.
-Risk of death at five years fell by 43 percent for colon or rectum cancers, 52 percent for breast cancer, 39 percent for liver cancer, 68 percent for prostate cancer, 25 percent for lung cancer and 27 percent for pancreas cancer, compared to the early 1990s.
+Survival rates at five years rose by 43 percent for colon or rectum cancers, 52 percent for breast cancer, 39 percent for liver cancer, 68 percent for prostate cancer, 25 percent for lung cancer and 27 percent for pancreas cancer, compared to the early 1990s.

 The better odds of survival did not apply equally to all age groups, however, and tended to favor younger patients.
-For example, the risk of death fell by only 12 to 35 percent for people diagnosed between ages 75 to 85.
+For example, survival rose by only 12 to 35 percent for people diagnosed between ages 75 to 85.

 And while there was a small improvement in ovarian cancer survival among white women during the study period, survival among black women with ovarian cancer got worse.